rsdoiel/antenna/archives/2024/going_electric_2024.49.md

 ---

-## The Nissan Ariya Needs An Extra Plastic Piece To Use Tesla Superchargers
+## The Nissan Ariya Needs An Extra Plastic Piece To Use Tesla Superchargers (Updated)

 date: 2024-12-05, from: Inside EVs News